I. Introduction: What is Objectivism?

 • Knowledge starts with valid sense perception.

-• Logic is the noncontradictory method.
+• Logic is the noncontradictory method of identification.

 • Objectivity demands adherence to reality via logic, context, and hierarchy.